LeetLLM

 When to use GraphRAG

 Because of the high indexing and maintenance costs, GraphRAG shouldn't be treated as a default replacement for all retrieval tasks; it's a specialized tool for complex analytical workloads.
-Evaluating the query profile of your application is essential before committing to a knowledge graph architecture.
-The following decision matrix highlights where each approach shines:
+Evaluate the query profile of your application before committing to a knowledge graph architecture.
+This decision matrix shows where each approach fits:

 ScenarioStandard RAG (Vector)GraphRAG

-Fact lookup ("What is the refund policy?")Strong baseline with low retrieval workAdditional structure may not pay off
+Fact lookup ("What is the API timeout?")Strong baseline with low retrieval workAdditional structure may not pay off

 Local context ("Summarize this specific ticket")Strong baselineUseful when entity-linked context matters